mdancho84/mdancho84.github.io/_posts/2018-10-26-marketing-analytics-data-science.md

 EDA is a necessary step to understand the data before attempting to create a predictive model.

-A big thanks to [Erik Brin for sharing his exploratory data analysis](https://www.kaggle.com/erikbruin/google-analytics-eda-lightgbm-screenshots) on Kaggle.
+A big thanks to [Erik Bruin for sharing his exploratory data analysis](https://www.kaggle.com/erikbruin/google-analytics-eda-lightgbm-screenshots) on Kaggle.
 I share Erik’s EDA findings below.
 The full exploratory data analysis is quite long, therefore, I will focus on highlighting some of the important findings.

 ### 2.1 Data Overview